SoftBank Vision Fund seeking cash for blank-cheque firm: source

 The group has used its mounting cash reserves to take positions in listed U.S. tech firms and has a growing number of portfolio companies going public after the IPO window reopened.

+There has been an unprecedented run of 144 SPAC IPOs year-to-date raising more than $50 billion globally, showed data from Refinitiv, compared to 94 such listings last year raising $14 billion.

+The frenzy for SPAC mergers, which allow private companies to sidestep IPO disclosure rules, is drawing in retail investors even as the average SPAC underperforms indexes.

-SoftBank’s shares rose as much as 1.6% in morning Tokyo trading before falling 0.9%.
-The shares are up more than 160% since March lows.
+SoftBank’s shares rose as much as 1.6% in Tokyo trading to touch two-decade highs before falling 1%.
+Buoyed by buybacks, its shares are up more than 160% since March lows.

 Reporting by Sam Nussey; Editing by Stephen Coates and Christopher Cushing